 Expertise and Public Engagement

-Along with co-writer, David Martin Jones, I was the first to describe the al-Qaeda movement in terms of a ‘franchise’ (World Today, October 2001) an expression that subsequently found widespread use in public commentary.
-Consequently my work has been recognised in providing a major contribution to the ‘Network’ theory of understanding of violent Islamist groups (‘The Myth of Grass-Roots Terrorism’, Foreign Affairs, May/June 2008).
-Further, myself and Jones also coined the term the ‘Surveillance State’ (Intelligence and National Security, 2001) and with Peter Neumann developed the notion of ‘Discourse Failure’ (Orbis,2005), which posited a missing dimension in the study of intelligence failures.
+Along with co-writer, David Martin Jones, he was the first to describe the al-Qaeda movement in terms of a ‘franchise’ (World Today, October 2001) an expression that subsequently found widespread use in public commentary.
+Consequently his work has been recognised in providing a major contribution to the ‘Network’ theory of understanding of violent Islamist groups (‘The Myth of Grass-Roots Terrorism’, Foreign Affairs, May/June 2008).
+Further, Rainsborough and Jones also coined the term the ‘Surveillance State’ (Intelligence and National Security, 2001) and with Peter Neumann developed the notion of ‘Discourse Failure’ (Orbis,2005), which posited a missing dimension in the study of intelligence failures.

-My research has more generally challenged orthodox assumptions surrounding such issues as the security and economic stability of the Asia-Pacific (International Affairs, October 2001; International Security, 2007; ASEAN and East Asian International Relations, 2006), and specifically the institution of ASEAN, Australian Foreign Policy (Reinventing Realism, 2000) and contemporary understandings of counter-insurgency thinking (Journal of Strategic Studies, February 2010).
-My most recent work demonstrated how strategic theory could be applied to the protection of wildlife (International Affairs, January 2011).
+His research has more generally challenged orthodox assumptions surrounding such issues as the security and economic stability of the Asia-Pacific (International Affairs, October 2001; International Security, 2007; ASEAN and East Asian International Relations, 2006), and specifically the institution of ASEAN, Australian Foreign Policy (Reinventing Realism, 2000) and contemporary understandings of counter-insurgency thinking (Journal of Strategic Studies, February 2010).
+His most recent work demonstrated how strategic theory could be applied to the protection of wildlife (International Affairs, January 2011).